 you will find a glimpse of the simplicity of Ben Gurion’s house at Sede Boker.

-The publicity from the RIBA said their September 2008 Conference “will propose that increasing environmental concerns might lead to a return to the vernacular”.
+The publicity from the RIBA said their September 2008 Conference would "propose that increasing environmental concerns might lead to a return to the vernacular”.
 The line up of speakers did not look hopeful, but at last my contention of the last forty years has begun bearing fruit.
-It will also “question whether globalised architecture can be truly sustainable”.
-The answer to that should be obvious.
-The Conference will also “look at how architecture can take away identity from places”, “at worst suppressing the local vernacular in favour of a global style”.
+The Conference was also to “question whether globalised architecture can be truly sustainable”.
+The answer to that should have been obvious.
+The Conference also looked "at how architecture can take away identity from places”, “at worst suppressing the local vernacular in favour of a global style”.
 It seemed when John Hunt and Errol Haarhoff destroyed my Vernacular Architecture course, probably because the students assessed it to be the most popular course in the School, that I had lost the battle, but eventually the globalisation pendulum swung back to indicate that they were wrong and I was right.

 << Start < Prev 1 2 Next > End >>